 Meet Mindbody: Wellness Through Equality with Mindbody Pride

-When I asked Robert Arambel if he could summate what Mindbody Pride means in one sentence, he delivered.
+When I asked Robert Arambel if he could sum up what Mindbody Pride means in one sentence, he delivered.
 “Because like Zeus, I willed it to be so,” Arambel quipped.

 Part of our mission to connect the world to wellness means creating an inclusive, uplifting, and welcoming workspace where all our team members feel valued and inspired to bring their best every day.
-To help make sure this mission comes to fruition, we look to our internal teams to help carve the path to provide wellness to all that seek it, actively or not.
-Enter, our Employee Resource Groups (ERGs).
+To help make sure this mission comes to fruition, we look to our internal teams for help carving the path to provide wellness to all that seek it, actively or not.
+Enter our Employee Resource Groups (ERGs).

 Will Price: What does Pride mean to you?

-Robert Arambel: Pride is about celebrating the visibility and accomplishments of LGBTQIA+ people.
+Robert A.: Pride is about celebrating the visibility and accomplishments of LGBTQIA+ people.
 It’s also about celebrating the diversity among LBGTQIA+ people.

 Evelyn Z.: PRIDE historically was chosen in opposition of shame.
 It was considered shameful to have a relationship that did not conform to the heteronormative culture at the time and worked as a self-affirming notion to the culture of the LBGTQIA+ community.

 Plus, it was a cheeky or campy way to oppose those who wished to see us commit a "sin" in the eyes of a church that thought we were bad people for being true to ourselves and being loving honest people.

 Louise G.: [Pride means] being able to walk in public with your head held high and not have to worry about being accosted because of who you are.